In Your House 14: Revenge of the 'Taker: Storylines

-The main feud heading into In Your House 14 was between Stone Cold Steve Austin and Bret Hart.
-Their rivalry began in 1996 after Austin won the 1996 King of the Ring tournament and taunted Hart, who was inactive then.
-Austin insulted Hart in his speeches so Hart could accept his challenge to a match.
-Hart returned in October and accepted Austin's challenge, with the two facing each other at Survivor Series, where Hart defeated Austin.
+The main feud heading into In Your House 14 was between "Stone Cold" Steve Austin and Bret Hart.
+Their rivalry began in 1996 after Austin won the 1996 King of the Ring tournament, while Hart was taking a sabbatical from wrestling at the time.
+Austin would then spend the next few months viciously insulting Hart in his promos, in the hopes that Hart would accept his challenge for a match.
+Hart would eventually return in October and immediately accept Austin's challenge, with the two facing each other at Survivor Series, where Hart defeated Austin.
 Their rivalry continued as Hart and Austin were the final two participants in the 1997 Royal Rumble match.
-Hart had initially eliminated Austin from the match, but Austin's elimination was considered unofficial as the officials had not seen it because they were busy in a brawl between eliminated wrestlers Mankind and Terry Funk.
-They were participants in a Four Corners Elimination match for the vacant WWF Championship at In Your House 13: Final Four, which Hart won.
-The next night on Raw, Austin cost Hart the WWF Championship against Sycho Sid when Hart had applied the Sharpshooter on Sid, Austin nailed Hart with a steel chair, followed by Sid powerbombing Hart for the win.
-Hart and Austin were booked to wrestle in a no disqualification submission match at WrestleMania, but Hart got a shot at the WWF Championship in a steel cage match on the March 17 edition of Raw Is War, with the winner defending the title against The Undertaker at WrestleMania 13.
-Hart had almost won the match until Undertaker interfered and helped Sid win.
+Hart had initially eliminated Austin from the match, but Austin's elimination was considered unofficial as the officials had not seen it, as they were busy trying to stop a brawl between eliminated wrestlers Mankind and Terry Funk.
+The following month in February, the two were then participants in a Four Corners Elimination match for the vacant WWF Championship at In Your House 13: Final Four, which Hart won.
+The next night on Raw, Austin cost Hart the WWF Championship against Sycho Sid.
+While Hart had the Sharpshooter applied on Sid, Austin nailed Hart with a steel chair, followed by Sid powerbombing Hart for the win and the championship.
+Hart and Austin were then booked to wrestle in a no disqualification submission match at WrestleMania 13.
+Along the way, Hart would be granted another shot at the WWF Championship against Sycho Sid in a steel cage match on the March 17 edition of Raw Is War, with the winner defending the title against their respective opponent at WrestleMania.
+Hart had almost won the match until Undertaker interfered and helped Sid win, assuring that Undertaker's match with Sid would remain a title match.
 At WrestleMania 13, Hart faced Austin in a No Disqualification Submission match, where he applied the Sharpshooter on Austin at the end of the match.
-Austin was heavily bleeding and passed out.
-Hart won the match, but he did not release the hold.
-It resulted in a double turn, as Hart turned heel and Austin turned babyface.
-Hart then was booked to face Sid at In Your House, but during the April 7 episode of Raw Is War, Sid no-showed and Austin volunteered to face Sid's scheduled opponent, Mankind, if Austin faced Hart at In Your House.
-Hart then reformed the Hart Foundation by recruiting Owen Hart and The British Bulldog.
-Brian Pillman joined on April 21, and Jim Neidhart joined on April 28.
-The entire faction feuded with Austin.
+Austin, by this point, was bleeding profusely and passed out.
+As a result, Hart won the match, however he refused to release the hold.
+This would result in a "double turn", as Hart turned heel while Austin turned babyface.
+Hart was then booked to face Sid at In Your House, but during the April 7 episode of Raw Is War, Sid legitimately no-showed the event, prompting Austin to volunteer to face Sid's scheduled opponent for the evening, Mankind, on the condition that Austin would face Hart at In Your House.
+Hart would then reform the Hart Foundation by recruiting Owen Hart and The British Bulldog.
+Brian Pillman would join the faction on April 21, and Jim Neidhart would be the last to join on April 28.
+The entire faction feuded intensely with Austin.